-On Friday, May 17, 2013, my wife, Joan, woke up with severe pain in the upper part of her stomach that extended to her back.
+On Friday, May 17 2013, my wife, Joan, woke up with severe pain in the upper part of her stomach that extended to her back.
 She was nauseous and began vomiting every five minutes.
-Thinking it was a stomach virus; I gave her medicine for her upset stomach and fluid so that she would not become dehydrated.
+Thinking it was a stomach virus, I gave her medicine for her upset stomach and fluid so that she would not become dehydrated.
 But everything I tried seem to make things worse.
-Her pain and discomfort seemed to be getting worse and worse.
+Her pain and discomfort seemed to be increasing.
 After about an hour, I contacted Joan’s internist, who called in a prescription and told me that if she didn’t get better in about three hours to take her to the emergency room.
 She also mentioned that from what I was describing, she didn’t think it was just a stomach virus.

 After about three hours with no relief, I took Joan to the emergency room as instructed.
 Tests were run and then we waited for three to four hours for results.
 She was admitted to the hospital with the diagnosis of pancreatitis.
 She was given morphine for the pain and other medications.
 She was put on a “no food or liquid by mouth” diet until further notice.
 Blood work and other tests were done daily.

 On the third day of hospitalization, they noticed that she was not putting out any urine and that her blood picture was “out of whack”.
 The urology team and a hematologist were called in and she was started on dialysis.
 After she was put through more testing, she received an additional diagnosis - Thrombotic Thrombocytopenic Purpura (TTP), a rare blood disorder that causes blood clots to form in small blood vessels throughout the body.
 These blood clots can block the flow of the blood to the body’s organs and can result in other very serious health problems.
 As a retired podiatrist, I had heard of TTP but knew very little about it.